-Industry Expertise - We have provided the food and beverage industry with insurance products and services since 1950.
-By leveraging over 70 years of experience in this industry, we better understand our customers and their needs.
-This understanding allows us to more accurately price our products and services and defend claims aggressively and economically using the experience of our in-house legal department and an established network of specialized defense attorneys.
-We are recognized as the exclusively endorsed property and liability insurance provider for the: Arizona Licensed Beverage Association; Colorado Licensed Beverage Association; Tavern League of Colorado; Illinois Licensed Beverage Association; Michigan Licensed Beverage Association; Minnesota Licensed Beverage Association, Ohio Bar Owners Association; and, Pennsylvania Licensed Beverage and Tavern Association.
-We provide insurance agents with continuing education on industry topics, such as liquor liability, kitchen fire prevention, and alcohol server training.
-Through our subsidiary, Katkin, we provide a variety of training programs for our policyholders on food handling and alcohol serving as a value-added service and risk elimination/mitigation tool.
-Our employees are also regular panel speakers at local and national claims conferences and other industry association events.
+Industry Expertise - We have provided the food and beverage industry insurance products and services since 1950.
+By leveraging our experience, we better understand our customers and their needs, which allows us to better price our products and services and defend claims aggressively and economically using the experience of our in-house legal department and an established network of specialized defense attorneys.
+As a result, we are the exclusively endorsed property and liability insurance provider for the Indiana Restaurant and Lodging Association, the Illinois Licensed Beverage Association, the Minnesota Licensed Beverage Association, Hospitality Business Alliance, and the Tavern League of Colorado.
+We also provide insurance agents with continuing education on industry topics, such as liquor liability, kitchen fire prevention, and alcohol server training.
+For policyholders serving liquor, we provide certified alcohol server training as a value-added service and risk elimination/mitigation tool.
+Our employees are also regular panel speakers at local and national claims conferences.

 Enterprise Risk Management - As part of our effort to grow responsibly, we have put in place a cross-functional, multi-dimensional enterprise risk management program.
-The program is focused on financial, organization, operational, tactical, market and legal risks and is managed at two different levels: the enterprise risk committee of our board of directors and our internal enterprise risk management committee.
+The program is focused on financial, organization, operational, tactical, market and legal risks and is managed at three different levels: the enterprise risk committee of our board of directors, our internal enterprise risk management committee and our internal audit committee.
 The focus of the enterprise risk committee of our board of directors is on oversight, top tier risk, emerging risks, and risk optimization.
 The internal enterprise risk committee is comprised of our executive team, along with our actuarial manager, which is focused on conducting a review of all risks attendant to the Company at least annually; rating triaged risks for severity, frequency, and control; completing risk control reports for stress testing, risk tolerance, and mitigation plans; measuring and monitoring risk on an ongoing basis; and tying enterprise risk management to individual performance evaluations and compensation.
 Annually the Company, working with its reinsurance broker, completes an economic capital model for the insurance operations of ICC.